What is Central Futures?

-CFBS student, and prospective medic Sally Pham has written an excellent article about the dangers of antibiotic resistance.
+CFBS alumni, and prospective medic Sally Pham has written an excellent article about the dangers of antibiotic resistance.
 The article traces the origins of antibiotics in 1928 to modern day research into resistance and so-called 'superbugs'.

 Sally is in the process of applying for university and is hoping to secure a place at a prestigious medical school by the autumn of 2019.

 Please use the "Email Us" section below, or speak to a member of the Central Futures team, if you would like to contribute media to this section of the website.